Quick Facts about the Fujifilm XF 8-16mm F2.8 LM WR Lens

 - But we start losing more detail starting at F11 (A bit earlier than the middle of the zoom range)

 - The narrower apertures (F11-F22) perform much worse than the wider apertures (F2.8)

 - However, I found the overall image quality worse on the wider end of the lens (8mm) than the narrower end (16mm).
-This furthers my assumption that if the 8-16 performs that much worse and with the large amount of distortion, does it really make sense to purchase this lens?

 - This lens does perform its best between F4-F11.

 I know we are not going to get the best bokeh performance from this lens, but I still found the bokeh a bit bothersome.